calvinrzachman/rpc-playground/README.md

 	errorChan := make(chan error)

 	// Pure Receive Loop/Routine
-	go receiveLoop(r.requests, errorChan)
+	go receiveLoop(errorChan)

 	// Pure Send Loop/Routine
+        // This routine sends messages as it receives them from the r.requests channel.
-        // The r.requests channel has previously been shared with some
+	// The r.requests channel has previously been shared with some other (likely stateful)
-        // other (likely stateful) portion of our program (the message initiator). sendLoop(r.requests, errorChan)
+	// portion of our program (the message initiator). sendLoop(r.requests, errorChan)

 }